zero-noise-lab/DomeProjection/README.md

 # DomeProjection
 Adding a Character blueprint that enables a dome projection in Unreal Engine 4

-This plugin was developed in the context of a larger UE4 project for enabling an immersive experience of experimental subjects in a neurophysiological and psychophysical experimental settings.
-The plugin enables to render graphics created in UE4 to be displayed as a dome projection.
+This plugin was originally developed as a part of a larger UE4 project called DomeVR.
+It enables to render graphics created in UE4 to be displayed as a dome projection.

 <img src="https://user-images.githubusercontent.com/89643686/156333961-b0e31d52-c2f8-4093-9369-ee438dae598e.png" width=50% height=50%>